Darnell Nurse Game Preview: Oilers vs. Kraken

-Darnell Nurse and the Edmonton Oilers will play on Saturday at 10:00 PM ET, and they'll be facing the Seattle Kraken.
-Looking to wager on Nurse's props?
-Here is some information to assist you.
+Darnell Nurse and the Edmonton Oilers will play the Seattle Kraken at 8:30 PM ET on Wednesday, at Rogers Place.
+If you'd like to wager on Nurse's prop bets, we've got plenty of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.